-The Step Into Our Studio Virtual Event series was comprised of 3 creative workshops – visual arts, music, and poetry – taught by CCSA teachers and demonstrated by CCSA scholars.
+The Step Into Our Studio Virtual Event Series was comprised of 3 creative workshops – visual arts, music, and poetry – taught by CCSA teachers and demonstrated by CCSA scholars.
 The event was a great opportunity to experience CCSA's approach to arts-integrated virtual learning.

 CCSA Visual Arts teacher Kelly Nicholson lead participants in drawing a city block while CCSA student architects demonstrated the creation of their own urban masterpieces.
 This lesson exemplified how perspective plays a role in every aspect of art and life, not limited to drawing.

-Commemorating Black History Month, CCSA high school students and their music teacher, Frank Hosking, demonstrated how they used digital software to create remastered compositions of Billy Holiday's iconic song, "Strange Fruit".
+Commemorating Black History Month, CCSA high school students and their music teacher, Frank Hosking, demonstrated how they used digital software to create remastered compositions of Billie Holiday's iconic song, "Strange Fruit".
 Following this event, we encouraged participants to access a free version of the digital composition app, Soundtrap, to compose their own mix.

 In preparation for National Poetry Month in April, CCSA middle school students and their teacher Cherron Hamm lead participants through a lesson in blackout poetry.